CARTAvis/manual_source/source/installation_and_configuration.rst

       carta --remote

-   If using remote mode on RedHat7 with Firefox browser, the Firefox version needs to be newer than ESR 52.7.2 and have wasm streaming enabled (See :ref:`troubleshooting` for more information).
+   If using remote mode on RedHat7 with Firefox browser, the Firefox version needs to be newer than ESR 52.7.2 and have "*wasm*" streaming enabled (See :ref:`troubleshooting` for more information).

 Redhat 6